 Do you suffer from Impostor Syndrome, an emotional state in which, despite your accomplishments and strengths, you believe you do not deserve happiness or success in life?
 Are these limiting beliefs so hindering you that you actually miss out on opportunities that you were perfectly qualified for?

-Are you totally okay with other people being themselves, even if that means having an entirely different worldview than you, and just utterly sick and tired of the noisy mob forcing their opinions and nastiness down everyone else’s throats?
+Are you totally okay with other people being themselves, even if that means having an entirely different worldview than you, and just utterly sick and tired of bullies forcing their opinions and nastiness down everyone else’s throats?

 If any of this applies to you, then you should write a Deal With It list.